OCC Highlights Key Risks for Federal Banking System

 Collection: Semiannual Risk Perspective

-The Office of the Comptroller of the Currency (OCC) reported credit, operational, compliance, and interest rate risks are key themes for the federal banking system in its Semiannual Risk Perspective for Fall 2018.
+The Office of the Comptroller of the Currency (OCC) reported operational, credit, and interest rate risks are among the key themes for the federal banking system in its Semiannual Risk Perspective for Fall 2019.

 Highlights from the report include:

-- Operational risk is elevated as banks respond to an evolving and increasingly complex operating environment.
+- Operational risk is elevated as banks adapt to a changing and increasingly complex operating environment.
+Key drivers elevating operational risk include the need to adapt and evolve current technology systems for ongoing cybersecurity threats.